J.P. Crawford Preview, Player Props: Mariners vs. Astros

-J.P.
-Crawford -- with a slugging percentage of .524 in his past 10 games, including two home runs -- will be in action for the Seattle Mariners against the Houston Astros, with Cristian Javier on the hill, on September 26 at 10:05 PM ET.
+On Wednesday, J.P.
+Crawford (.500 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Astros.
+In his last game he had a hitless showing (0-for-3) against the Astros.

 Sportsbook Promo Codes